What Is B2B SEO?

 An overflow of content is much less desirable than repurposing old content.
 This doesn’t mean going back and updating dates and stats, and adding new information to your existing content.
 Repurposing means completely updating the format and altering its purpose.
 It comes in many forms.
 For example, you may want to turn a blog post into a whitepaper or combine several pieces about the same theme to create an even more extensive final draft (and remember, long-form wins!
 Three 800 posts will do much better as a single 2,400 word piece).

 Plus, it’s much easier jumping off of existing content than coming up with something completely new.
 You want to work smarter, not harder, right?
-Always go back to your old content and find ways to repurpose it before jumping to producing new content.
+Leverage the rise of AI in marketing and utilize AI tools to help you find ways to repurpose it before jumping to producing new content.

 35. Establish Thought Leadership